 Late 2008, I started experimenting with more curvy characters for my

 Bomber Queen project.
 Eventually I drew a thumbnail of a figure on a Rygar sheet which just felt right.
-I really liked the proportions, because they feel like they would be effective for game characters, whilst still allowing for body detail and gender identity.
+I really liked the proportions, because they feel like they would be effective for game characters, whilst still allowing for body detail, dimorphism, etc.

 In the early 80's I was exposed to the Game & Watch games, Mattel Intellivision, Vectrex, NES, Vic 20 and the C64.
 I remember 'modding' the Game & Watch screens by drawing new backgrounds on overhead film.
 I also drew game graphics on cardboard tiles and made my own levels.

 The Commodore 64 introduced me to programming in BASIC.
 Later I got an Amiga, but I wasn't very good with Amiga Basic.
-Eventually I bought AMOS and made a few games with it, but there was no internet back then and I didn't have a modem.
+Eventually I bought AMOS and made a few games with it, but there was no www back then, and I knew nothing about BBSes.
 I don't think my games got very far in the wild, but I did release a few.
 Now I use BlitzMax.
 It's quite scalable, being a BASIC based language as well as having some more advanced OOP stuff.
 I mostly use it for making tools and prototyping games.

 I also have experience with more C oriented languages such as Quake C (and other game mod languages) and a bit C/C++.
 Recently I enjoyed FCEUX's LUA capabilities.
 I'm not very good with the ASM debugger though, but I'm learning.
 When I do research for my projects I often have to dump data from games, and it's kind of fun to figure out how things were stored, perhaps finding hidden messages and unused graphics.

 Then there's web page 'programming' which I don't particularly like.
-I have some experience with HTML, CSS, JS, PHP and I've also dealt a bit with Perl, ASP and SQL.
-I still have a Java book on my shelf I've never get around to reading.
-I really need more hours per day.
+I have some experience with HTML, CSS, JS, PHP and I've also dealt a bit with Perl, ASP and SQL (2016 update: I have forgotten everything - thanks Brain).

 I've had this setup since summer 2008.
 The vertical monitor is great for text editing and vertical docs.
 I also put up lots of ref pics on it when painting in Photoshop on the main (the Wacom is mapped to main).
 Had to turn the subpixel font rendering thing off though, since the LCD matrix is rotated physically.